neha-nayeem/javascript-challenge/README.md

 All CSS, JS and images required are under the `static` folder.
 HTML files are in their respective folders for each level.

-The evidence that aliens are real and that the truth is out there:
+The evidence that aliens are real and that the truth is out there: [UFO Sightings](https://neha-nayeem.github.io/javascript-challenge)

 ## Level 1: Automatic Table and Date Search